Robohub flow

 1. You can divide a model into parts with the ‘Divide Walls’ tool.

-2. When using the tool a user will be informed to check the ‘Wall joins’ definitions.
-It can be found under ‘Modify’ – ‘Wall Joins’.
+The ‘Wall joins’ function can be found under ‘Modify’ – ‘Wall Joins’.
 After clicking the button a user should click on a wall corner to set the Configuration to ‘Square off’.
 With ‘Next’ button you can define the direction of the join.

 The walls will then be divided and parts will be created.